ibrahim-sobhy/commerco-product-catalog/cartCalculator-review.md

 ## DESIGN PROBLEMS ##
 An item should not be able to be added to cart without a price because it can cause bugs and there is no benefit in it. cart.service.ts adds a product from the productRepo but does not add price of product.
-There is no interface for the actual cart.
-Where is the totalPrice supposed to be stored?
 Decouple cartCalculator from cart.service to enhance encapsulation.

 ## TESTABILITY CONCERNS ##